hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

 :py:func:`get_item_info <dearpygui.dearpygui.get_item_info>`
     keywords that reflect its information (item type, children, theme, ect)

-.. note:: configuration, state and info are been broken into
+.. note:: configuration, state and info are broken into
     separate commands that access each individual keyword, instead of returning the entire dictionary.